Weather Strip

 Widget basics

 Widgets require a premium subscription to help cover the cost of extra data usage.
-If the widget displays a "Requires premium subscription" message — or in some cases if the widget shows an empty bubble — it means you are subscribed to the basic (US only) plan.
+If the widget displays a "Requires premium subscription" message, it means you are subscribed to the basic (US only) plan.
 To upgrade, tap to open the main app, tap the settings button in the lower right, then tap Subscription.

 Shortcuts